 Global debt increased at the fastest rate at the beginning of 2018.
 In just one quarter, total global debt jumped by more than $8 trillion.
 That is quite surprising as total world debt rose by $22 trillion for the full year in 2017.
 Thus, the increase in global debt last year averaged $5.5 trillion each quarter.

-Furthermore, total global gold production I forecast will reach 3,375 metric tons this year (108.5 million oz), going by the World Gold Council’s Q3 2018 Gold Demand Trends, worth a total value of $137 billion (shown in the first chart above).
-Which means, the increase of global debt in the first half of 2018 was 58 times greater than the value of world gold production this year.
+Furthermore, the total global gold production I forecast will reach 3,375 metric tons this year (108.5 million oz), going to the World Gold Council’s Q3 2018 Gold Demand Trends, worth a total value of $137 billion (shown in the first chart above).
+This means the increase in global debt in the first half of 2018 was 58 times greater than the value of world gold production this year.